Chenxutql/starter-hugo-academic/content/publication/1111111111/index.md

   practicability.
 In this study, we developed a compact ankle assistive robot for elderly users to promote walking exercise.
 By informing correct motion and timing, the robot can guide the user to achieve a healthy gait by only assisting their ankle joint.
-The robot provides faster\x02than-ankle motion to allow the user to feel facilitated during the walking.
+The robot provides faster-than-ankle motion to allow the user to feel facilitated during the walking.
 Users can adjust the robot’s assistance parameters through a graphical user interface (GUI) according to their demands.
 Furthermore, we proposed a gait-adaptive method